Scale Your Local Catch

 Applications for the SYLC 2021-2022 cohort are currently open and will take 30 minutes- 1 hour to complete.
 Applications close November 5, 2021.

-Small and mid-scale seafood businesses in North-America who are interested in scaling up their operations, and sell a portion of their catch directly to consumers through community supported fisheries (CSF), restaurants, institutions, and/or other similar outlets are invited to apply.
+Small and mid-scale seafood businesses in the United States who are interested in scaling up their operations, and sell a portion of their catch directly to consumers through community supported fisheries (CSF), restaurants, institutions, and/or other similar outlets are invited to apply.
 Access to the internet, a computer and a webcam with a microphone are required to participate.

 Successful applicants will be businesses who meet the following selection criteria: